Acidfrost59/WOWBPCritterEmote/README.md

 #
 WoW Addon BP Critter Emote

-Originally authored by Zompter, then seegeen00, I loved this add-on so much I just couldn't let it go.
+Originally authored by Zompter, then seegeen, I loved this add-on so much I just couldn't let it go.
 The add-on guidelines required a rename.

 This addon will have your non-combat pets do fun and random things.